geometalab/MSE-Database-Seminar-Cloud-Databases/README.md

 After that your data folder should provide the CSV files.

 ### Setup Cloud Spanner
-To setup the Cloud Spanner instance and the database use the spanner_setup.py
+To setup the Cloud Spanner instance and the database use the spanner_setup.py.
+The usage is listed below.
+For most of the values the defaults are fitting and are the same in the other scripts.
+It is important to provide an credentials file (JSON) which is available from the Google Cloud.

 ```
 $ python spanner_setup.py --help